CHOHYUNHWA/CHOHYUNHWA.github.io/_featured_categories/DataBase.md

 layout: list

 # The title of the tag's page.
-title: DevOps
+title: DataBase

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: devops
+slug: database

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  > DevOps 학습과 기록 저장소
+  > DataBase 학습과 기록 저장소

 # (Optional) You can disable grouping posts by date.
 # no_groups: true